 Social Impact Specialist & Toolbox Manager

-Rachel Bertram is a social impact and evaluation specialist, based at UTS Business School, University of Technology Sydney.
+Rachel is a social impact and evaluation specialist, based at UTS Business School, University of Technology Sydney.
 She manages the design and delivery of the Social Impact Toolbox.
-She also works both within UTS and with the NFP sector, delivering training and facilitating strategy workshops, building capacity to plan, evaluate and report on the social impact of their work.
+She also works both within UTS and with the NFP sector, delivering training and facilitating strategy workshops, building the capacity of organisations to plan, evaluate and report on the social impact of their work.
 Rachel is an effective communicator, helping people and organisations bring about positive social impact.
 She has a Masters of Management in Community & Not-for-Profit studies from UTS, and undergraduate degrees from Sydney University in psychology, economic geography and world religion.
 She is the recipient of the Mark Lyons Award for excellence in NFP and Social Enterprise Management, and has received an Order of Australia Certificate of Commendation for her community service.

 Social Impact Technologist